Mikle-Bond/parsort/README.md

 To make it easyer to operate this format there are several tools available.
 To generate a random input use gen_input.sh like this

-	./gen_input.sh 10000 new_input.bin
+	$ ./gen_input.sh 10000 new_input.bin

 After this it can be seen with `od` command like this

-	od -An -i new_input.bin | less
+	$ od -An -i new_input.bin | less

 or any other hexdump-like command.

+Another way is to create binary input file is form the list of integers in text format.
+In this case use something like this

+	$ ( wc -w input.txt ; cat input.txt ) | ./conbin.out > input.bin

 Finaly, invoking parallel sort after this can be something like

-	mpirun -np 8 ./parsort new_input.bin new_output.bin
+	$ mpirun -np 8 ./parsort new_input.bin new_output.bin

 The output files are also binary, and can be viewed in the same way as input files.
 Note that amount of elements is not in the output file.